 What is Workmen Compensation Insurance?

 Employers are legally bound to take care of their employees.
 But accidents and mishaps can happen, even if care is taken.
-Imagine one of your employees meets with an accident while he’s at work.
-The accident leaves the worker seriously injured and bedridden for six months.
+Imagine one of your employees meets with an Any Unforeseen and unanticipated event is considered an accident.
+More while he’s at work.
+The Any Unforeseen and unanticipated event is considered an accident.
+More leaves the worker seriously injured and bedridden for six months.
 At such times, the Workmen Compensation Insurance can cover the medical costs and compensate for the loss of wages that the company is liable to pay to the employee.
-Workers Compensation Insurance offers two types of coverage:
+A system of providing for the cost of medical care and weekly payments to injured employees or to dependants of Insurance offers two types of coverage:

 - Coverage for legal liabilities to employers